 - legislation or local customs which may affect aspects of your identity.

 Travel advice and other useful information is often provided online by local embassies.
 Swedish embassies publish travel information on Sweden Abroad.

 Creating a good application increases your chances of being nominated for an exchange seat.
 The "Skapa din utbytesansökan" playlist contains four videos with tips on how to succeed with four important steps in your application: General eligibility requirements, Statement of Purpose, Study Plan and CV.
 The films in this series were produced by Lund University's exchange ambassadors.
 English subtitles are available under Settings - Subtitles - Auto-translate.

-- Your application can include a maximum of 5 documents.
-For your application to be complete it needs to contain at least a Statement of Purpose, a CV and a study plan.
+- For your application to be complete it needs to contain at least the following documents:

 - You do not need to include a Ladok transcript of your studies at Lund University in your application, as this will be retrieved by us once the application round has closed.

 - If you want to know more about the supporting documents you can watch this playlist on Lund University's Youtube.